 Ethical Requirements for Massachusetts Personal Injury Lawyers

 All Massachusetts personal injury lawyers, as well as all practicing Massachusetts lawyers in general, have certain ethical requirements they must meet when representing injury victims.
-Whether your lawyer represents you in a motor vehicle accident, slip and fall, dog bite case, products liablity, medical malpractice, or any other type of personal injury case, your lawyer has to do certain things.
+Whether your lawyer represents you in a motor vehicle accident, slip and fall, dog bite case, products liability, medical malpractice, or any other type of personal injury case, your lawyer has to do certain things.
 Some of these things are the following:

 1. All personal injury contingent fee agreements must be in writing;